Judith Vanistendael: Early life and education

 Judith Irene Vanistendael is the daughter of the Flemish poet-journalist Geert van Istendael.
 After her secondary studies, she attended an art school in Ghent, and spent a year at the Academy of Fine Arts in Berlin.
 Returning to Ghent, she resumed artistic studies for four years before continuing her studies in Seville, Spain.

-She learned comics at the Institut des arts graphiques Sint-Lukas Bruxelles in 2000, with teachers, Nix and Johan De Moor before publishing in journals such as Ink, Demo, Zone 53001, and Bruxxxel Noord.
+She learned comics creation at the Institut des arts graphiques Sint-Lukas Bruxelles in 2000, with teachers, Nix and Johan De Moor before publishing in journals such as Ink, Demo, Zone 53001, and Bruxxxel Noord.

 Career

-Her career began with the illustration of Flemish tales written by her father, Vlaamse Sprookjes (1995), then Het Koeienboek by Bibi Dumon Tak (2000).
+Vanistendael's career began with the illustration of Flemish tales written by her father, Vlaamse Sprookjes (1995), then Het Koeienboek by Bibi Dumon Tak (2000).
 She also worked for a time as a children's book illustrator.

 She wrote and drew La Jeune fille et le nègre, an autobiographical story in two volumes about the love between a young Togolese and a young Belgian.
 The narration depicts "the absurdity of the regularization procedures for undocumented migrants in Belgium", which multiply the obstacles facing this political refugee.
 The book, which mixes drama, humor, love, and lightness, according to Le Soir, immediately won several cultural prizes and was part of the selection for the Essentiels d'Angoulême in 2009, and for the Prix Tournesol.
 The storyline echoes a novel by Geert van Istendael, Bericht uit de burcht (News from the citadel), which expresses his dismay at his daughter's relationship with an undocumented man.

-In 2012, she published Toen David zijn stem verloor (David, women and death), whose hero is suffering from cancer and undertakes to change his life, without succeeding in protecting the women who are close to him from the effects of his agony:—"The disease is the tragedy of the patient, but also of those around him."
+In 2012, Vanistendael published Toen David zijn stem verloor (David, women and death), whose hero is suffering from cancer and undertakes to change his life, without succeeding in protecting the women who are close to him from the effects of his agony:—"The disease is the tragedy of the patient, but also of those around him."
 The work, which is inspired by the death of Vanistendael's father-in-law, took two years to complete.
 Her preference was using watercolor.
 The work was one of the five finalists for the critics' grand prize.
 She has been nominated for the Eisner Award on three occasions.